If you require police, fire or emergency medical services, please call 9-1-1 immediately.

 The Town will communicate with residents via Twitter, the Town website, local news media outlets (the Banner, yorkregion.com, the Auroran, 105.9 FM), phone line (905-727-1375), information centres and by conducting in-person visits to residents and businesses where necessary.

 We also encourage residents to sign up for Red Alerts, Tornado Warnings and Emergency Information Advisories through Emergency Management Ontario.

 An emergency is an event that has serious, widespread, and potentially life-threatening impacts to the public (i.e. tornado touchdown, earthquake, forest fire, severe and widespread flooding, long-term power outages, chemical emergencies.)

 Please note minor flooding is not considered an emergency.
 There are times when municipal or regional roads may flood over due to excessive or prolonged rainfall (regional roads include Yonge Street, Wellington Street, Bayview Avenue, St. John's Sideroad, Leslie Street and Bathurst Street).
 The water and sewage system is designed this way to prevent nearby homes from flooding.
 In these cases, roads will be closed and temporary diversions will take place until the water recedes, usually within a few hours.
 Fires that affect a limited or contained area, or other emergencies that do not require residents to take immediate action, will not be sent out via emergency text alert.

-Emergency text alerts will be sent out with the approval of the lead emergency response agency - Central York Fire Services, York Regional Police, York Paramedic Services or the Regional Municipality of York.
+Emergency messaging will be sent out with the approval of the lead emergency response agency - Central York Fire Services, York Regional Police, York Paramedic Services or the Regional Municipality of York.